Pack Leadership – Are You The Pack Leader ?

 Contact a professional trainer and get some help.
 Everybody benefits !!

-But, respect from a dog to his owner is EARNED.
+Remember, respect from a dog to his owner is EARNED.

-Many people don't understand this concept.
+Most people don't understand this concept.

 They get very frustrated when their dog sometimes obeys them and at other times he just wanders off into the distance.